benpowis/search-console-bq/README.md

 - Add this service account user to each Search Console property or properties that you want to download data from.
 - Edit the search_console_bq.py file and set the parameters at the top of the code, populating them with your values.
 - The code is designed to load all data to a single BigQuery table, appending each time.
 This table does not need to exist before the first run.
+- The code will collect all data up to 100,000 rows, if you expect to exceed this number for any given data in Search Console then you should increase this number.
+This won't slow you down days that have far less data, because the loop will stop once the data chunk size is less than 100%.

+## Loading into BigQuery
+This code, by default, will append to a single BigQuery table with each new days data.
+This table can quickly become huge, I would reccommend partitioning to ensure your table remains efficient (both cost and time) to access.

+## Further considerations
+At the time of writing Google take about 2/3 days to process Search Console data, so a request for yesterday's numbers will yeild no results.
+Consider this when deploying your code - you can, for example, deploy to collect data for three days ago, every day.
+Should Google ever speed this process up you can then adjust the code.

 Read more details on this code and my approach on this Medium post: https://medium.com/@singularbean/revisiting-google-search-console-data-into-google-bigquery-708a19e2f746